Returning from your interruption of studies

 You will not be able to re-enrol onto your programme until you have provided satisfactory documentation that you shows are fit to study.
 Please note that you will need to provide officially certified English translations of documents that are not in English.
 If you have interrupted for any other reason, you will not need to provide more information, but your department may arrange a call with you to discuss your situation and offer additional support if needed.

 Re-enrolling on your programme

 Your student status will usually change to “eligible to re-enrol” 30 days before you are due to return, which means you can access My Imperial and complete your re-enrolment.
 Your Senior Tutor, supervisor or Programme Director will be able to help guide you through the process of re-enrolling as a student and answer any questions you might have.
-As part of your return your department will also have a discussion with you about the modules you will be registered on (both core and elective) as well as how coursework may be carried forward.
+For undergraduate and postgraduate taught students, as part of your return your department will also have a discussion with you about the modules you will be registered on (both core and elective) as well as how coursework may be carried forward.